 Candidates considering Hampden-Sydney College are strongly encouraged and, in some cases, may be required to visit the campus for a personal interview.
 Tours of the campus, and conferences with professors and/or coaches can be arranged.
-Requests for appointments should be directed to the Admission Office at (800) 755-0733.
+Requests for appointments should be directed to the Office of Admission at (800) 755-0733.
 The Office is located in Graham Hall and is open year-round from 8:30 a.m. to 5 p.m., Monday through Friday.
 Open House programs are held throughout the year, to which students receive an invitation.
-A guide, with complete instructions for visitors, is forwarded prior to all appointments if sufficient notice is given.